lbpoland/book/meta/character-ledger.md

 Broken Circle Constellation — A pattern of stars glimpsed by Asteriel at night.
 It resembles the broken circle symbol.
 It will later serve as a reminder of the fracture and the hope of repair.

 Rue Plant Motif — Rue becomes associated with bitterness and regret.
 Its bitter scent is used in records and will appear in future scenes as a teaching plant.

+Character Ledger Additions (Chapter 13)

+Kothriel — Angel of covering.
+His wings are the color of unbleached linen.
+He holds flax and lamb’s wool.
+He will teach Adam and Eve how to make garments that protect without hiding.
+His presence first appears in Chapter 13 when Muriel and Sofiel perceive the need for better coverings.
+He moves gently and slowly, embodying patience and compassion.

+Shame Leaf Symbol — A stamp created by Saraqael representing a fig leaf with a tear.
+It marks record entries where shame distorts identity and invites hiding.
+It is used with juniper‑charcoal ink mixed with tears.
+Introduced in Chapter 13.

+Confession Ink — A new ink blended by Remiel from juniper berries, charcoal, and tears.
+It is dark blue with hints of purple.
+It is used to record words of confession and lament.
+Introduced in Chapter 13.

+Silence After Constellation — Asteriel weaves a small triangle of stars named “Silence After.”
+It shines when hearts feel the heavy pause following sin, inviting confession.
+First woven in Chapter 13.

+Jar of Mercy Constellation — Asteriel also creates a pattern resembling a cracked jar, symbolising that mercy pours through broken places.
+It reminds watchers that cracks can hold light.
+Introduced in Chapter 13.

+Shame Leaf Motif — Fig leaves become motifs for shame and attempt at self‑covering.
+They are itchy, flimsy, and inadequate.
+The motif will reappear as a symbol of human attempts to hide.
+Introduced in Chapter 13.

+Thorn Motif — Thorns appear for the first time in the hedges.
+They draw blood.
+They become symbols of pain that accompanies disobedience.
+Introduced in Chapter 13.

+Blood Drop Symbol — A tiny droplet symbol added to the watchers’ legend.
+It marks the first blood drawn by a thorn.
+It is scented with spikenard and is used to record events involving pain and mortality.
+Introduced in Chapter 13.